Calcasieu Pass project (for illustration purposes); Source: Venture Global LNG

 Summary of some of the primary problematic issues related to Trump’s Agenda 47 and Project 2025 and what this means for the U.S. along with video clips backing up the claims (Warning: Profanity is used on occasion)

-A spokesperson for Project 2025 recently told Reuters that this project was there to offer recommendations for the next Republican president, however, Trump would decide whether to implement them.
+A spokesperson for Project 2025 recently told Reuters that this project was there to offer recommendations for the next Republican president.
+However, Trump would decide whether to implement them.
 With the boosted immunity Trump got in the ruling, he would face no criminal charges if he embarks on this extremist right-wing theocracy wishlist.
+Whether he will do so remains to be seen.

 Facts are still facts and need to be faced: Project 2025 is backed by a rather considerably high group of Republicans and regardless of where Trump stands on the issue, if he wins, a significant number of those directly involved with the right-wing plan to dismantle human rights and freedoms will take high-level administration jobs.